7 7 8 As A Decimal

 Further Exploration: Understanding Decimal Places

-Moreover, understanding significant figures is important when working with decimal numbers obtained from measurements or calculations.
+Beyond that, understanding significant figures is important when working with decimal numbers obtained from measurements or calculations.
 Significant figures indicate the level of accuracy associated with a numerical value.

 Frequently Asked Questions (FAQ)